-Duration: Each trainee is in program for 3 weeks.
+Duration: Each trainee takes part in the program for 3 weeks.
 The training program covers the treatment of 3 cases, subsequently referred to as 3 stages of 3 weeks each.
-Trainees may either remain for the duration of 3 months (after each treatment there is a recess of few days), or return later on upon their choice and availability at the Center.
+Trainees may either remain for the duration of 3 months (after each treatment there is a recess of few days), or return later depending upon their choice and availability at the Center.
 Treatment takes place every day of the week for 8 hours daily.
 Trainees have a weekly day off.

-If ever possible, it is recommended that the therapist in training arrives with a family of the same community, with whom he can continue working at home, as part of the supervision.
+Whenever possible, it is recommended that the therapist in training arrives with a family from their home community (same nationality), with whom he/she can continue working with at home, as part of the supervision.
 This process should be approved first by the Mifne staff, after getting to know the family.

 Curriculum: The program includes training in both theory and practice.

-Since the nuclear family participates in the treatment by learning how to use the therapeutic technique with their child, and is itself part of the treatment, practice will include understanding the therapy components work with the parents’, as a couple, with siblings, and with extended family members.
+Since the nuclear family participates in the treatment by learning how to use the therapeutic technique with their child, and is in itself part of the treatment, practice will include understanding the therapy components’ work with the parents’, as a couple, with siblings, and with extended family members.

 Practice will include: